 The hiking trails, bike lanes, and parks make our city an outdoor playground.

-But Vancouver is much more than just a pretty face.
+But as you no doubt discovered in our post on things to know before visiting Vancouver, our city is much more than just a pretty face.

 The translation?
 Vancouver is a very expensive place to live – and visit.

 Cue the Vancouver Attractions Passport and Experiences Guide.